-Prior to the Charter, Jeannette Corbiere Lavell and Yvonne Bédard separately challenged the Indian Act provisions causing a First Nations woman to lose status when she married a non-status man under the Canadian Bill of Rights.
-The cases were joined, and the Supreme Court ultimately determined that the provisions did not result in inequality under the law.19
+Prior to the Charter, Jeanette Corbiere Lavell and Yvonne Bédard separately challenged the Indian Act provisions that resulted in a First Nations woman losing status when marrying a non-status man under the Canadian Bill of Rights.
+The cases were joined and ultimately, the Supreme Court determined that the provisions did not result in inequality under the law.20

 Also prior to the Charter, First Nations women turned to international legal instruments to address the discriminatory "marrying out" provisions.
 In 1977, Sandra Lovelace (Nicholas), who went on to become a Canadian senator, brought a complaint to the United Nations Human Rights Committee under the Optional Protocol to the International Covenant on Civil and Political Rights (the Covenant).
 She had lost status and band membership upon marriage to a non-status man, and when that relationship ended, she was unable to return to her community.
-In 1981, the Human Rights Committee concluded that Canada had breached its obligation under the Covenant.20
+In 1981, the Human Rights Committee concluded that Canada had breached its obligation under the Covenant.21

 Post-Bill C-31 amendments to the registration provisions have been driven largely by litigation.
-In 2010, the Gender Equity in Indian Registration Act21 (former Bill C-3 or the McIvor amendments) responded to the British Columbia Court of Appeal's decision in McIvor v.
-Canada (McIvor).22 Sharon McIvor and her son had challenged the post-Bill C-31 registration provisions as discriminatory on the basis of sex and marital status.
-The challenge in McIvor related to the "double mother rule," which, as the Court explained, "provided that if a child's mother and paternal grandmother did not have a right to Indian status other than by virtue of having married Indian men, the child had Indian status only up to the age of 21."
-In McIvor, the Court concluded that when Bill C-31 removed the "double mother rule," the male line of descendants received more favourable treatment than the female line to transmit status to descendants born prior to 1985.23
+In 2010, the Gender Equity in Indian Registration Act22 (former Bill C-3 or the McIvor amendments) responded to the British Columbia Court of Appeal's decision in McIvor v.
+Canada (the McIvor decision).23 Sharon McIvor and her son had challenged the post-Bill C-31 registration provisions as discriminatory on the basis of sex and marital status.
+The challenge in the McIvor decision related to the "double mother rule."
+As the court decision in McIvor explains, the "double mother rule" "provided that if a child's mother and paternal grandmother did not have a right to Indian status other than by virtue of having married Indian men, the child had Indian status only up to the age of 21."
+In the McIvor decision, the court concluded that when Bill C-31 removed the "double mother rule," the male line of descendants received more favourable treatment than the female line to transmit status to descendants born prior to 1985.
+24

-Bill C-3 amendments also included what is known as the "1951 cut off"; a cut-off date of 4 September 1951 was used to determine eligibility for registration under section 6(1)(c.1)(iv) as it read in the bill.
-As the Library of Parliament's legislative summary of Bill C-3 explains,
+Bill C-3 amendments also included what is known as the "1951 cut off"; 4 September 1951 was a cut-off date used to determine eligibility for registration under section 6(1)(c.1)(iv) as it read in the bill.
+As the Library of Parliament Legislative Summary for Bill C-3 explains,